sonder-mei/sonder-mei.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Lab of Mesoscale Connectome Mapping
+subtitle: lab of structural neuroscience

 profile:
   align: right